-Solutions of the Expert Committee on Promotion of Whole Genome analysis are carried out by the Expert Committee on Promotion of Whole Genome Analysis and the Project implementation Preparation Office and other offices.
+Is Discussions regarding the implementation system for whole genome analysis are carried out by the Expert Committee on Promotion of Whole Genome Analysis and the Project implementation Preparation Office and other offices.

 (2) Return of results to patients

 The present Action Plan will be implemented steadily to promote the use of the accumulated data (this refers to genome data, clinical data, etc.; the same applies hereafter) in research and drug discovery and the introduction of new, personalized medical care, and also to ensure that the results are returned to patients at an early stage.